-I shouldn’t be surprised by the importance of words in my otherwise visual life.
-My family surrounded me with books, magazines and newspaper subscriptions.
-My parents both loved poetry; mom the classics, dad the light verse of Ogden Nash and Dorothy Parker.
-We went to the library.
-We bought a World Book Encyclopedia and scads of non-fiction books in the 1950s.
+It’s no surprise the importance of words in my otherwise visual life.
+My family surrounded me with books, journals, magazines and newspaper subscriptions.
+My parents loved poetry; mom the classics, dad the light verse of Ogden Nash and Dorothy Parker.
+We explored our hometown library.
+Dictionaries, the World Book Encyclopedia and scads of non-fiction books provided our touchstones to the rest of the world for my two brothers and I during the 1950s.
 Even though I’m a painfully slow reader, I read most of them.

 It’s the evoking of words from images and images from words that populates this blog.
 What’s presented here is a sincere, but shallow, exploration with few conclusions.

 Douglas Alden Peterson is a graphic designer and writer in Brighton, Michigan, who doesn’t look as good as this portrait anymore but he’s too vain to update it.

 He has spent 35 years in the muddy bogs and overgrown trails of freelance graphic design and strategic marketing for large and small companies under the name Visualeyes and his embarrassingly unprofessional, slapped-together online presence: www.vizzle.com.
 His creative energies are more appropriately directed toward blazing trails for his devoted clients who throw rose petals and small change at his feet.